passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 we need to address two key points.</span>

 First, we have to enable the LCD driver and link it to our graphics library.
-Then, once the LCD device is set up, we can call LVGL functions and the output will appear on the screen, assuming everything is configured properly.
+Then, once the LCD device is set up, we can call LVGL functions, and the output will appear on the screen, assuming everything is configured properly.

 <span style="color: red; font-weight: bold;">This means first enabling the